 - In the smartphone view, the toolbar remains at the top, so it no longer disappears from the focus

-- In the "Gallery" block, you can change the image size (four levels: preview image, medium, large, full size)
+- You can change the image size in the “Gallery” block (four levels: preview image, medium, large, full size)

 - There is now a caption for tables, for images the title attribute can be assigned directly in the editor (under the advanced options)